Qubic-Core-Services/Proposals/Proposal Ambassador Program S03.md

 The ambassador program will focus on achieving **5 objectives** in Season 3:
 1. **Community Expansion & Maturity:** strengthen current and new communities (Germany, Russia, China) and launch new ones in important strategic locations in Asia (South Korea, Singapore, Hong Kong, Vietnam) and North America (USA and Canada).
-2. **Functional Integration with Core Teams:** train selected ambassadors to support ecosystem and marketing teams locally with different tasks.
+2. **Functional Integration with Core Teams:** train selected ambassadors to support ecosystem and marketing teams locally with different tasks such as company introductions, university partnerships etc.
 3. **Content & Visibility Goal:** Increase global reach with decentralized content pipelines
 4. **Local Events & Hackathons:** Empower regions to run self-managed IRL impact initiatives
 5. **Incentives, Funding & Autonomy:** Retain top performers and reward entrepreneurial energy